web-auth/doc/the-webauthn-server/the-easy-way/register-a-new-authentication.md

 );
 ```

-Now send the options to the authenticator using your favorite Javascript framework, library or the example availbale in [the Javascript page](../../pre-requisites/javascript.md).
+Now send the options to the authenticator using your favorite Javascript framework, library or the example available in [the Javascript page](../../pre-requisites/javascript.md).

 {% hint style="success" %}
 The Public Key Credential Creation Options object \(variable `$publicKeyCredentialCreationOptions`\) can be serialized into JSON.